SolidStateCoder/OnPoint/README.md

 **Enhances the Reactive UI MVVM framework with easy to use classes for the most common use cases.**
 [GitHub Source](https://github.com/SolidStateCoder/OnPoint) | [NuGet Package VM](https://www.nuget.org/packages/OnPoint/1.0.7) | [NuGet Package WPF](https://www.nuget.org/packages/OnPoint.WPF/1.0.7) | [Documentation](https://github.com/SolidStateCoder/OnPoint/wiki) | Tutorial | FAQ

+**Goals:**
+1. View Model first implementation pattern.
+2. Center all actions around asynchronous [ReactiveCommands](https://www.reactiveui.net/api/reactiveui/reactivecommand/). ([Explanation](https://www.reactiveui.net/docs/guidelines/framework/commands))
+3. Mirror patterns used by XAML based controls for easy binding.
+4. Allow the logic for simple UI elements like buttons and icons to be defined in C# for faster implementation.
+5. Automatically track the state of the view model and the items it contains (changed, busy, errored, etc).

 **In a nutshell:**
 ContentVM<T> - Tracks changes to a single item.
 Useful for binding to a [ContentControl](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.contentcontrol?view=net-5.0).
 DualContentVM<T,U> - Adds a second tracked item to ContentVM<T>.